 Could you help us make this resource more complete?

-We’d love your help in tracking any changes and factors to the Facebook News Feed so that this post can be as complete as possible.
+We’d love your help in tracking any changes and factors to the Facebook News Feed so this post can be as complete as possible.

 Is there anything that we’ve missed?